waggle-sensor/connectivity-LoRaWAN/README.md

 To connect the LoRa End device one must change the mode to OTAA, configure the device with the 'Application key', and join the network.
 Refer to your device's manual on how to do so.

 If you are using a Lora E5 Mini, this can be done using the at command `at+mode=lwotaa` to change the mode to OTAA.
 Then `at+key=appskey, {16 bytes length key}`. {16 bytes length key} being the application key to configure the application key. `at+join` to join the network.
 All these at commands can be sent using minicom, refer to [Accessing LoRa End Device via Minicom](#accessing-lora-end-device-via-minicom).
+You might also need to change the channel of the device to the channels supported in the region.
+In the US, this can be done using the command `at+ch=NUM,8-15`.

 Once that is configured, the device should join the network and send an event to chirpstack viewable in the `Events` tab.